Flower Power Bicycle WalkBikeMarin Logo

 WalkBikeMarin HomeI want to walk and bikeBike ParkingAbout the ProjectProjects and ProgramsResource LibraryEvents CalendarWay To GoPress RoomContactSafe Routes to SchoolMarin Street Smarts511.org What is WalkBikeMarin?

-A key outcome of the pilot program is a 'before' and 'after' study to document travel habits in each community.
-This will measure the effect of the pilot program investments and the results will be reported to Congress.
-This report will help decide whether or not this pilot program will be expanded to more communities in the next Federal transportation funding package.
+A key task of the NTPP was a 'before' and 'after' study to document travel habits in each community.
+These helped measure the effects of the pilot program investments and the results were reported to Congress.
+The reports will help inform legislators on the community benefits of bicycling and walking as a mode of transportation and potentially lead to increased funding to more communities in the next Federal transportation funding package.

-Because the focus of the program is to encourage use of bicycles or walking instead of driving, projects are likely to be targeted in the most urbanized portions of the county and cannot be primarily recreational.
-Projects must also be constructed by the end of 2009 at the latest so that their effect can be measured in 2010.
+Because the focus of the program was to encourage use of bicycles or walking instead of driving, projects were targeted in the most urbanized portions of the county and focused on utilitarian and commuting trips.
+Most of the funded projects have been constructed.
+A few remain in design or are under construction currently.

 Who is involved